Notebook Cover

 The Beavers were another of the relatively unknown groups that recorded for major labels.
 Although they had no hits under their own name, they may have served as an outlet for song testing and two of their members did go on to other, more well-known groups.

 The Beavers formed in February 1949.
 Bass Raymond Johnson and tenor Dick Palmer were attending a music school in New York where voice teacher Joe Thomas (brother of saxman Walter "Foots" Thomas) was putting together a group.
 Joe, a former vocal coach for the Ravens, would ultimately end up as director of Decca's R&B department.
-Dick Palmer was a former member of the Palmer Brothers - with Ernie and Clarence (who would gain fame as lead of the Jive Bombers) The quartet was rounded out by Freddy Hamilton (lead tenor) and John Wilson (lead baritone).
+Dick Palmer was a former member of the Palmer Brothers - with his siblings, Ernie and Clarence (who would gain fame as lead of the Jive Bombers).
+The quartet was rounded out by Freddy Hamilton (lead tenor) and John Wilson (lead baritone).
 No bird names for them; they called themselves the Beavers.

 The Beavers' first session wasn't exactly a success.
 On June 30, 1949, they recorded some tunes at RCA Victor: "Hold Me Baby" and "The Huckle-Buck" are known titles, but the master numbers aren't contiguous.
-It was mentioned (in a less-than-totally-reliable newspaper article) that they also cut "Trouble Blues" and "Don't Cry Little Girl," but the RCA files don't mention them.
+It was mentioned (in a less-than-totally-reliable newspaper article) that they also cut "Trouble Blues" and "Don't Cry Little Girl", but the RCA files don't mention them.
 Regardless, nothing was ever released from the session.

-Herb Lance In August, the Beavers got to back up Herb Lance on "That Lucky Old Sun" (a cover of Frankie Laine's current smash hit) and "If My Dream Would Come True," two sides that were issued on the Sittin' In With label that same month.
+Herb Lance In August, the Beavers got to back up Herb Lance on "That Lucky Old Sun" (a cover of Frankie Laine's current smash hit) and "If My Dream Would Come True", two sides that were issued on the Sittin' In With label that same month.
 Although they do a creditable back-up job, they received no label credit.
 That was a shame, since "That Lucky Old Sun" would make its way to #6 on the R&B charts.

 Howard Biggs In the fall of 1949, they were joined by Howard Biggs, who had been the pianist and arranger for the Ravens.
 He left them to take over that function for the Beavers.